Annie Rix Militz: Biography

-Militz and her sister are best known today as the founders, in 1905, of The Home of Truth, an independent New Thought denomination which is a member of INTA, located in Alameda, California.
+Militz and her sister are best known today as the founders, in 1905, of the Home of Truth, an independent New Thought denomination which is a member of INTA, located in Alameda, California.
+Home of Truth had some of the most rapid growth of any New Thought group in its early years, but has experienced decline after the deaths of its founders.
+She also established the Master Mind magazine a popular periodical in New Thought circles.
 Annie and Harriet are buried in the Rix family crypt with their parents and siblings at the San Francisco Columbarium.